Trump says he’ll meet Putin in Alaska next week

 Earlier this week, Trump pledged he’d apply new sanctions on Russia if Putin didn’t end the war in Ukraine by Friday, but he struck a less hardline tone on Thursday, telling reporters in the Oval Office, “It’s going to be up to (Putin)” if the Friday deadline would hold.

-Pressed by CNN’s Kaitlan Collins Thursday if Putin would have to meet with Ukrainian President Volodymyr Zelensky as a prerequisite for a face-to-face meeting between Trump and Putin, Trump said, “No, he doesn’t.”
+Pressed by CNN’s Kaitlan Collins Thursday if Putin would have to meet with Zelensky as a prerequisite for a face-to-face meeting between Trump and Putin, Trump said, “No, he doesn’t.”

 Trump and Putin met face-to-face six times during the US president’s first term in office – largely at G20 summits and APEC meetings.